 A colony of 1200 Little Penguins currently inhabits the breakwater and has regional significance to the area, being the only permanent colony in Port Phillip Bay and accordingly protected under the Wildlife Act 1975.
 Parks Victoria and RMYS have considered the Little Penguin feeding times and breeding season in the approved Works Plan and Construction Environmental Management Plan.

+3. Swing Moorings relocation.
 RMYS managed the relocation of their current swing mooring holders to alternative sites within the harbour to enable development of the new marina.
-Further movement may take place when the timber marina is demolished.

 Click to view gallery: Timber Marina Photos from June 2014